gabrieltal/javascript-30/README.md

 20 - Speech Recognition
 Done on Saturday June 2 2018
 This was a cool exercise in speech recognition.
 Not a big fan of speech recognition technology just cause I feel like it never works well.
 Cool exercise nonetheless.

+21 - Geolocation
+Done on Sunday June 3 2018
+Quick exercise on geolocation.
+Kinda cool.
+It wasn't a whole lot.